f5devcentral/f5-big-iq-lab/docs/class5/module1/lab7.rst

 .. image:: ./media/lab-7-5.png
   :scale: 40%
   :align: center

+.. note:: If the required iso image already exists in the /shared/images directory of the target BIG-IP system, BIG-IQ skips the transfer of the iso file and proceeds with the next step.

 8. Once the image transfer is completed, the next step is to take a ucs backup of the device.
 Click on **Back Up Devices**.